Patronicity Resources Logo

 Q: If someone wanted to become more involved in their community, what advice would you give them?

 Margo: I think the first step is finding a few people to do it with.
-It is easy to join in and volunteer somewhere, show up to a march or demonstration, get involved with canvasing to support tenants rights or local politics, check out community gardens volunteer hours, etc. But I think it is most impactful and fun when you have someone or a team to do it with.
+It is easy to join in and volunteer somewhere, show up to a march or demonstration, get involved with canvasing to support tenants' rights or local politics, check out community gardens volunteer hours, etc. But I think it is most impactful and fun when you have someone or a team to do it with.

 “Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed it is the only thing that ever has.” — Margaret Mead

-Become a patron to your city by launching your project today or donating to a project in your area at www.Patronicity.com.
+Become a patron in your city by launching your project today or donating to a project in your area at www.Patronicity.com.